tim-hardcastle/pipefish/docs/tokenization-rules.md

  but you know perfectly well that you haven't done the math, and that you're just reciting the party line.
 (While complaining about "useful idiots".
 If you look at all the other first world countries, not only is universal healthcare cheaper per capita than our dumpster fire, it also costs less per capita of taxpayers' money.
 We're actually paying more in taxes to prop up our system of Potemkin capitalism and pretend we have a free market system, then they are to cover everyone and have no premiums or copays.
 Can you think of any particular thing that would make America incapable of doing what everyone else can do?
 (I mean, apart from the Republican Party?)

+, I also think that stupid superstitions were enforced by men.
+But no-one (I've ever heard) claims that there's a special paternal instinct that allows fathers to diagnose and cure there children's diseases, so I didn't mention that.
+The history of dentistry tells us that the nonexistence of toothworms and that sugar causes caries was discovered by a guy with a microscope.
+His name was Pierre Fauchard.
+There's a lot of bad things done by Big Pharma.
+The book "Bad Science: Quacks, Hacks, and Big Pharma Flacks" by Ben Goldacre does a good all-round job of showing up Bad Medicine, I recommend it.
+Individual doctors and nurses, not so much.
+Remember they're people like you and me who just took a different major in college.
+Most of them did so with the idea that healing people is a noble profession.
+Same with medical researchers.
+They *want* to cure cancer and heart disease, 'cos they all know people who've died of those things, and also there's kudos in winning Nobel Prizes and stuff.
+There's no point in their education where the professor takes them aside and says "I know you went into scientific research to discover the truth and help people, but actually what we do is conceal the truth and make people ill, for money.
+Promise not to tell?"
+In the UK, a general practitioner (primary physician if you're American) is paid for how many patients they have registered with them, not per visit.
+A doctor who keeps their patients healthier can therefore either take on more patients, thereby getting richer, or they can spend more time on the golf course or whatever, so their incentives align with their mission.

+It's

+If you want a meme about how the second law of thermodynamics proves that the Earth is flat, you go to a flat-Earther.
+But if you want someonewho can use the laws of thermodynamics to design a fidge or an engine, you go to a globetard.

+If you want a meme saying you should ignore the evidence of your own eyes if it contradicts the flat arth, because of perspe ctive, you go to a flat-Earther.
+If you want someone to use the laws of perspective to make a VR headset or a flight simulator or a computer game, you go to a globetard.

+If you want a meme saying that gravity doesn't exist, you go to a flat-Earther.
+If you want someone who'll use the law of gravity to design a bridge that will stay up or a plane that will fly, you go to a globetard.

+If you want a meme about "dEnSiTy aNd bUoYanCy", you go to a flat-Earther.
+If you want someone to design a ship that won't capsize, you go to a globetard.

+If you want a meme about how seeing the moon in daytime proves the Earth is flat, you go to a flat-Earther.
+If you want to predict a solar or lunar eclipse to the minute, you go to a globetard.

+Etc, etc. If you're the ones who understand how things work, we is it that the globetards are the people who actually make things that work, and all you make is memes?